-MDIA 111 Introduction to Mass Communication
+MDIA 111 Introduction to Mass Communication 3 Credits; Attributes: FA, HU, LA

 This course surveys the history and growth of newspapers, radio, television, film, and the telecommunications industries.
 The course offers the student an awareness of how mass media influence social and personal environment.
 Contemporary media issues, policies, and ethics are discussed.
+Prerequisite: ENGL 092 Preparing for College Reading II; or waiver by placement testing results.